alexlokshin/cloud-init/README.md

 # Running Rancher 2.0 + Kubernetes on a standalone ESXi host with vSphere as cloud provider

 For us homelab enthusiasts, it might be a real treat to get a decomissioned server off eBay for cheap, load it up with Gigs of 5 year old RAM, and wonder around, marveling the creation.
 In all actuality, this beast can be turned into a mini cloud, where you can run pretty much anything.
 Like kubernetes.
+This below depicts the steps you need to take.
+It's a bit different from the official documentation, and combines bits and pieces from all over, along with my own discoveries.

 Install ESXi 6.7 on your homelab machine.
 Create a user called `provisioner` with password `somepassword`, grant it the following permissions.

-Create a new SSH key with an empty passphrase (https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2), do not overwrite an existing one, ideally save into a separate folder.
+To be able to use the same SSH key to connect to all of the kubernetes nodes, create a new SSH key with an empty passphrase (https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2), do not overwrite an existing one, ideally save into a separate folder.
 Make sure you use `RancherOS` for the `-C` parameter value.

 Make your cloud-init script accessible on some url (look for an example here: https://raw.githubusercontent.com/alexlokshin/cloud-init/master/rancher.yaml), don't forget to substitute the ssh key with the value from id_rsa.pub.
 You can also base64 encode the contents of the file  and provide it as a guestinfo parameter called `cloud-init.config.data`.